dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### EFCore.Visualizer

 With Entity Framework Core query plan debugger visualizer, you can view the query plan of your queries directly inside Visual Studio.
 Currently, the visualizer supports SQL Server and PostgreSQL.
-For EF Core 7-8.
+For EF Core: 7-8.

 [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GiorgiDalakishvili.EFCoreVisualizer)